-Most carpet cleaning businesses charge less for commercial cleaning services than for residential cleaning services.
+While there isn’t a magic commercial carpet cleaning cost calculator, most carpet cleaning businesses charge less for commercial cleaning services than for residential cleaning services.
 Here’s why.

-Commercial spaces such as offices usually have less furniture than a home, making the carpet easier to access and faster to clean.
+Based on our observations, commercial spaces such as offices usually have less furniture than a home, making the carpet easier to access and faster to clean.

 Larger offices also prioritize the overall appearance of the space rather than fussing over individual stains.

 Now that you have all the information you need to price your carpet cleaning jobs, you’re ready to start creating estimates.

 Creating an estimate is much easier when you have a carpet cleaning estimate template or carpet estimating software ready for use.